sebandrien/py-ml-imageid/README.md

 The model used is - MobileNet-SSD.

 In the bottom right of the image, the number of objects detected is displayed.

+The application draws a rectangle over detected objects, on the top left, a confidence interval is displayed.